 Signs and Symptoms

 A data class refers to a class that contains only fields and crude methods for accessing them (getters and setters).
 These are simply containers for data used by other classes.
-These classes do not contain any additional functionality and cannot independently operate on the data that they own.
+These classes don’t contain any additional functionality and can’t independently operate on the data that they own.

 Reasons for the Problem

 It’s a normal thing when a newly created class contains only a few public fields (and maybe even a handful of getters/setters).
 But the true power of objects is that they can contain behavior types or operations on their data.

 If a class contains public fields, use Encapsulate Field to hide them from direct access and require that access be performed via getters and setters only.